PvE Discipline Priest

 Best Races

 In Mists of Pandaria, any race except Orc can be a Priest.
-Racial traits are less impactful in this expansion than they were in earlier versions of WoW, but they can still affect your gameplay as a Discipline Priest.
+Racial traits are less impactful in this expansion than they were in earlier versions of WoW, but they can still play a role in your build as a Discipline Priest.

 Wow Alliance Crest Alliance